jeffbartelli/cs50w-capstone/README.md

 - [x] **Create New Item** is a section located at the bottom of each category.
 It allows the agent to enter the necessary details for a new item.
 Once all fields are populated, the 'Create' button is enabled and the user can submit the new item.
 This is sent to the Item Model in Django.
 - [x] Django Models & Views have been created to handle all database actions triggered by agent interactions with the application.
 This includes POST and PUT calls and spans the creation of new records, the modification of records, and the deletion of records.

+## Backplanner Development Notes
+The content below is a distillation of the notes I kept as I was building this site.
+This will give a sense of sequence of actions I took to build the page, as well as notes on some of the challenges I faced.

+- Set up the new Django project, with minor tweaks and changes to get the project to function on my system
+- Borrowed the registration and login content from a previous CS50 assignment
+- Creation of Django models for the site.
+The primary model is called **Item** and contains the details of items created by agents.
+Additional fields were added to the **User** model to allow for tracking preferences.
+- Figured out how to include jQuery functionality within a Django project.
+Also had to get a better understanding of static files within Django to connect to my .js and .css files.
+- Created wireframe drawings of the overall page design, category cards, new item and new category interfaces
+- Created the basic navigation and Bootstrap cards that make up the application interface.
+As I did this I included elements with html/bootstrap and created empty event listeners for those elements within script.js
+- Wrote the collapse functionality for the 'How It Works' section, followed by the functionality for the 'Create a New Category' element.
+This inserts a new category card, as well as attached event listeners to elements within that card.
+- Built out the functionality for the 'Create New Item' element within category cards.
+At this stage I've only created the UI and event listeners.
+I have drafted JS to create an object that will be sent to Python.
+Additional JS and Python functionality will come later.
+- Encountered a problem with a script that was attaching event listeners to dynamically generated content.
+Identified the problem as an unnecessary loop and refactored the code.
+- Created the first iteration of dashboardUpdate() within script.js for collecting data from the category cards and updating the dashboard tables.
+- Improved the 'Create a New Item' UI so that the 'Create' button is disabled until all input fields are populated.
+- Generated a superuser login within Django and then inserted dummy data to test whether my code functions correctly.
+Various little problems cropped up but were easily addressed.
+A major bug appeared when creating a new category produced an exponentially growing count of cards.
+This was fixed by changing the way I was checking for specific classes within elements (I used the jquery hasClass() method to fix the error).
+- Refactored javascript event listener attachment loops to reduce duplicative code and to attach event listeners to content generated by Python template structures.
+This required some experimentation with inserting template structures, but wasn't too challenging.
+- Redesigned the update item process and UI to improve the look of the interface and facilitate the collection of input values
+- Began building fetch() functions for passing data to Python.
+- Built Python functions for deleting categories and items.
+Testing returned good results
+- Tested logging in and logging out, found duplicative elements were generated.
+Refactored javascript to remedy these problems.
+- Indulged in some gold plating and created a function to set all new item unit radio selectors to match the selected unit in the dashboard.
+- Refactored updateDashboard() to no longer require arguments and to use less code.
+Also removed vanilla javascript code and replaced with jquery
+- Tackled the include/exclude functionality.
+Event listeners had been in place, but fetch() scripts needed to be created and updateDashboard() needed conditional logic to reference the include checkboxes.
+- Inserted code for execution when updating items.
+This code checks whether the grams or ounces amount changed, and if so updates the other measurment accordingly.
+- Fixed minor UI design items, to include bootstrap class assignment and changes in javascript.
+- Created the splash page
+- Addressed mobile responsiveness issues

 ## Backplanner Files
 Backplanner is a single page website (excluding the borrowed login.html and register.html files).
 The bulk of code is based in the script.js file, while the page layout is in index.html and the backend work in views.py.
 Some minor styling was done in styles.css, though most of the styling is based on bootstrap classes.
 The major components of each file are detailed below.